bredelings/BAli-Phy/doc/man/character-properties.md

 **--format=text|tsv**
 : Output format (default: text).
 Positive-selection text reports show the representative codon and amino acid, probability, posterior dN/dS mean and standard deviation, and source letter, using three decimal places.
-TSV keeps the complete posterior summaries and separate provenance fields.
+Its TSV output contains `probability`, `dNdS-mean`, `dNdS-sd`, and `dNdS-median`; the dN/dS fields are empty if the corresponding property is unavailable.
 Both formats use one-based coordinates for readers.

 **--sort=column|increasing|decreasing**
 : Order completed rows (default: column).
 Increasing and decreasing use the